 - Fire extinguisher

 - Three reflective warning triangles.
-Most kits come with one, but you should have three of them to place at 50-foot intervals to warn oncoming traffic.
+Most kits come with one, but you should have three of them to place at 50-foot intervals to warn of oncoming traffic.

 - Emergency flares